Jacobecrosby/bruit/README.md

 # Setup

 BRUIT is easily setup using the shell script `setup.sh`.
-This script builds a python virtual environment and can be ran on Linux, Windows, and MAC.
+This script builds a python virtual environment and can be ran on Linux, Windows, and Mac.

 ### 1. Clone the Repository